 But you can have your own feast as well, and prepare this typical dish from Teggiano in honor of Saint Cono.
 (And if you want to sound like you’re from Teggiano, call them gavateel.)

-- 1 lb fresh or frozen cavatelli pasta (or any cone shaped pasta)
+- 1 pound cavatelli pasta (or any cone-shaped pasta)